reqable/reqable-docs/en-US/changelogs/linux/index.md

 ## v1.1.8 <small><small>*2023-08-10*</small></small>
 - 🚀 [NEW] Support API session global settings.
-- 💪 [Opt] Important performance optimization.
+- 💪 [OPT] Important performance optimization.
-- 💪 [Opt] The storage limit of the database has been increased from 1G to 10G.
+- 💪 [OPT] The storage limit of the database has been increased from 1G to 10G.
-- 💪 [Opt] The traffic history data is stored in compression.
+- 💪 [OPT] The traffic history data is stored in compression.
-- 💪 [Opt] Raw body data is automatically prettified.
+- 💪 [OPT] Raw body data is automatically prettified.
-- 💪 [Opt] Exiting the program no longer automatically closes the system proxy if Reqable proxy is unset.
+- 💪 [OPT] Exiting the program no longer automatically closes the system proxy if Reqable proxy is unset.
 - 🐞 [Fix] The bug that the request header in the imported API collection is incomplete.
 - 🐞 [Fix] The bug that the API repeatedly adds the Cookie header.
 - 🐞 [Fix] The bug that auto-cookie settings is not working.